github/opensource.guide/_articles/beginners-guide.md

 <aside class="pquote">
   <img src="https://avatars2.githubusercontent.com/u/3520168?v=3&s=460" class="pquote-avatar" alt="avatar">
-  At some point I created a custom UIAlertView that I was using to my projects and I decided to make it open source.
-So I modified it, to be more dynamic and uploaded it to GitHub.
+  At some point I created a custom UIAlertView that I was using and I decided to make it open source.
+So I modified it to be more dynamic and uploaded it to GitHub.
 I also wrote my first documentation explaining to other developers how to use it on their projects.
 Probably nobody ever used it because it was a simple project but I was feeling good about my contribution.
   <p markdown="1" class="pquote-credit">
 — @mavris, ["Self-taught Software Developers: Why Open Source is important to us"](https://medium.com/rocknnull/self-taught-software-engineers-why-open-source-is-important-to-us-fe2a3473a576#.zhwo5krlq)
   </p>